 Both of these offer the employee the chance to work under someone else and hone their skills.

 If neither of those options sound enticing, there are two other options people in this field can explore.
-One is to freelance.
+One is to freelance, there are many freelance websites available.

 This offers the person the ability to pick and choose their projects, and hone a specific skill over a period of time without having to hone another.